Format Power BI Scatter Chart

 By toggling the Title option from On to Off, you can disable the Scatter Chart title.

-From the below screenshot, you can see we change the Title Text to Sale Amount and Order Quantity by Country Name.
-Next, Font Color to Green, Text Size to 25, Font Family to Georgia, and Title Alignment to center.
-If you want, you can add the background color to the title as well.
+From the below screenshot, you can see we changed the Title Text to Sale Amount and Order Quantity by Country Name.
+Next, the Font Color to Green, the Text Size to 25, and the Font Family to Georgia.
+The Title should Align to Center.
+If you want, you can also add the background color to the title.

 Format Power BI Scatter Chart 12